-Creating a Snapshot of the Root Device of an Amazon EC2 instance store-backed Instance
+Creating a snapshot of the root device of an Amazon EC2 instance store-backed instance

-- 1 Launch an instance from an Amazon EC2 instance store-backed AMI. - 2 Create a 10GiB Amazon EBS volume in the same Availability Zone as that of your newly launched instance.

-Use this volume to create a snapshot of the root partition of an Amazon EC2 instance store-backed AMI.
+1 Launch an instance from an Amazon EC2 instance store-backed AMI.
+2 Create a 10GiB Amazon EBS volume in the same Availability Zone as that of your newly launched instance.
+Note Use this volume to create a snapshot of the root partition of an Amazon EC2 instance store-backed AMI.
 The resulting snapshot is the same size as the root partition; the maximum size of the root partition in an Amazon EC2 instance store-backed AMI is 10GiB.

-- 3 Attach the volume to the running instance using either the AWS Management Console or the command line tools. - 4 Format the volume with a file system. - 5 [For Linux Users] Create a directory and then mount the volume on the newly created directory. - 6 Copy the data on the root storage device to the newly attached EBS volume. - 7 Unmount and detach the volume from the instance. - 8 Create a snapshot of the volume.
+3 Attach the volume to the running instance using either the AWS Management Console or the command line tools.
+4 Format the volume with a file system.
+5 [For Linux Users] Create a directory and then mount the volume on the newly-created directory.
+6 Copy the data on the root storage device to the newly-attached EBS volume.
+7 Unmount and detach the volume from the instance.